 I turned the Instant Pot on and timed it for 1 hour since my bird was bigger than the 4 pounds specified in the recipe.
 I let out some stream when the timer went off (it beeps) and wow, she was done!
 I made some chicken salad and then threw her carcass back in the pot for delicious chicken stock for an hour and 20 minutes.

-Since I’ve opened my new Instant Pot, I have made FROZEN beef stew and even cooked FROZEN ground beef for tacos.
-It is a great time saver not only to reduce time allotted for a crock pot, it also frees up your time stirring and using extra gadgets like pots and pans.
+Since I’ve opened my new Nuwave (aka Instant Pot), I have made FROZEN beef stew and even cooked FROZEN ground beef for tacos.
+It is a great time saver since it reduces the time allotted for a crock pot.
+It frees up your time stirring and using extra gadgets like pots and pans.

-Today I was cleaning out my pantry and discovered I can get rid of my yogurt maker, pressure cooker and an extra crock pot now that the Instant Pot is part of my “must have” kitchen tools.
-Way to go I must say so!
-Anyone in Pittsburgh need any or all of those three items?
-They are making a special trip Goodwill this weekend.
+Today, I was cleaning out my pantry and discovered I can get rid of three kitchen items thanks to the pressure cooker.
+I gave away my yogurt maker, pressure cooker and an extra crock pot.
+They found a new home with several friends.
+My Instant Pot is now part of my “must have” kitchen tools.

-I highly recommend an Instant Pot as it deserves a permanent place on your counter top.
-It will get rid of your crock pot, extra pans and other items I mentioned above and will eliminate wasted money on fast food when your crock pot can’t get your food ready in time!
+I highly recommend a pressure cooker as it deserves a permanent place on your counter top.
+It can replace your crock pot, extra pans and other items I mentioned above.
+It will also eliminate the temptation to waste money on fast food when your crock pot can’t get your food ready in time!
 If you do get an Instant Pot, you’ll want to join the Instant Pot Community on Facebook!
 It’s a great place to get advice on how to use one and of course delicious recipes.